SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 tactic first "I am putting some make up on" or

-e.g. solicitor, doctor, crisis centre, etc. Put these contacts
+telephone numbers e.g. solicitor, doctor, crisis centre, etc.

-allow you to stash money etc. For example Solon Security make
+market, that will allow you to stash money etc. For example

 THINK VULNERABILITY